napari/napari/docs/tutorials/fundamentals/quick_start.md

 ![manual_label](.../images/manual_label.gif)

-Several plugins can perform automatic segmentation that takes image layer as input and generates labels layer as output.
+Several plugins can perform automatic segmentation that takes image layers as input and generates labels layers as output.

 Try [cellpose-napari](https://www.napari-hub.org/plugins/cellpose-napari) if you have cell images.